EBI-Metagenomics/mgnify-biata-2021/docs/source/assembly-1.rst

 directory, we should be able to see this from inside the container, and on the filesystem of the computer running this container.
 We will use this to our advantage as we go through this practical.
-Unless stated otherwise all of the following commands should be executed in the terminal running the Docker container.
+Unless stated otherwise, all of the following commands should be executed in the terminal running the Docker container.

 |image2|\  Generate a directory of the fastqc results